 – Yes, they are as grim as they say.
 Monitor which ones are quietest at the start, and opt for trailer ones instead of the standalone Portaloos.
 Not all Portaloos were created equal so if you’re not happy with the first option, look again.
 If you’re not happy with the first three, you probably need to lower your standards.

-- Always have a supply of toilet roll with you.
+– Always have your own supply of toilet roll with you.

 – A few weeks before you go to Glastonbury practice squatting and toughen up those thigh muscles.
 You don’t want to have to sit down on those toilet seats, trust me.

-- If you need a poo on the last day, just suck it up and save it for when you get home.
+– If you need a poo on the last day, just hold off and save it for when you get home.
 This is when the toilets are at their worst.